ktleary/invidi.link/README.md

 ### Privacy

-invidilinks is GPL licensed.
+invidilink is GPL licensed.
 No third-party trackers are used and no URL data is sent to the server.

 ### Contributing